Jordan Swing

-Jordan Tyler Swing (born December 31, 1990) is an American professional basketball player for the Birmingham Squadron of the NBA G League.
-He played college basketball for Western Kentucky and UAB before playing professionally in the NBA G League, Australia, Spain, Belgium, Israel, and Ukraine.
+Jordan Tyler Swing (born December 31, 1990) is an American professional basketball player who last played for the Birmingham Squadron of the NBA G League.
+He played college basketball for Western Kentucky and UAB before playing professionally in the NBA G League, Australia, Spain, Belgium, Israel, Germany, Mexico, Ukraine and Puerto Rico.

 High school career

 Swing attended Vestavia Hills High School in Vestavia Hills, Alabama where he played for coach George Hatchett.
 As a sophomore playing for the Rebels in 2006–07, he averaged 13 points, six rebounds and four assists per game.
 As a junior in 2007–08, he averaged 19 points, eight rebounds and three assists per game in earning third-team all-state honors.

 On November 13, 2008, Swing signed a National Letter of Intent to play college basketball for Western Kentucky University.

 As a senior playing for Vestavia Hills in 2008–09, Swing averaged 19 points, nine rebounds and six assists per game, and led his team to a 28–8 record, including scoring 33 points in the championship game as the Rebels won the Alabama 6A state title.
 He was subsequently selected as the MVP of the regional and state tournament finals, as well as first-team all-state honoree.
 To cap off his senior campaign, he was selected as the Gatorade Alabama Player of the Year ahead of front runners Eric Bledsoe and DeMarcus Cousins.
 The Birmingham News also named Swing as its State Player of the Year.